 “Life was hard,” he said.
 “In the evenings after work, I would take up my pencils and my first paintbrushes to draw.
 I desperately wanted to be a painter.”
 He said he copied the styles of Paul Cézanne and Henri de Toulouse-Lautrec.

 During his Naval service in North Africa, Boucheix held his first painting exhibit.
-Upon his return, for three years he lived at the foot of Mont Blanc and exhibited his work at several places.
-He then entered into an exclusive five-year contract with a well-known gallery, providing him with financial security
+Upon his return, for three years he lived at the foot of Mont Blanc and exhibited his work at several galleries.

 In 1965, Boucheix’s first exhibit was in Paris alongside Salvador Dali.
 During their conversations, Dali told him that a painter is never truly recognized unless he opens his own personal museum while he’s alive.
 “So it was in memory of Salvador Dali that I opened my own museum at the age of 67,” said Boucheix.
 Musée Boucheix is in Vichy, France.

 The painter has painted in the same studio daily for more than 50 years.
 “Time passes too quickly for me.
 I’ll never have the time I need to paint all the canvases I have in my memory,” he said.
 “So I paint the time that passes with clocks all marking a different hour.”

 The artist is also taken with scenes ripe with musical imagery.
 “My son is an opera singer, and I listen to his singing every day while I work in my studio,” he said.
 “It brings me a great deal of pleasure. “ He said that’s the reason he’s drawn to painting instruments.
 “Because I can’t paint his voice.”